The UAE Job Interview Tips

 Remember that it is customary to present a business card (a dual language business card is helpful - English on one side, Arabic on the other), originals and copies of qualifications and certificates, passport photos, passport, written references (references are usually verified, so notify your referees in advance), application forms (where appropriate) and marriage certificate at the initial job interview.
 An extra CV can be handy too.
 You will never get a second chance to make a first impression!

 Do not forget that the same keywords you used in your CV and cover letter will be the foundation for job interviews.
-Not only you need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.
+You need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.

 Practice your few-sentences "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.